-The School of Education has implemented enrollment caps for every teacher certification program.
+The School of Education has implemented enrollment caps for some teacher certification programs.
 Due to these enrollment caps, students may be denied admission into the Professional Education Program even if they meet the minimum requirements.

 Early Childhood Education (major)